ImangazalievM/Scripto/README.md

 Methods must return JavaScriptFunctionCall.
 In the parameters of JavaScriptFunctionCall we specify type of JS-function response.
 In our case the first function returns nothing (Void), and the second returns text (String).

-Then we must link Java-interface and JS-file:
+3. Then we must link Java-interface and JS-file:

 ```java
 scripto.addJsFileFromAssets("login.js");

 LoginScript loginScript = scripto.create(LoginScript.class);
 ```

 The scripts must be linked to the interfaces before the page is loaded.

-We can't use our script, because we need to wait for full page load.
-For this we need to set a listener:
+4. We can't use our script, because we need to wait for full page load, and for this we need to set a listener:

 ```java
 scripto.onPrepared(new ScriptoPrepareListener() {